goblinchess/GoblinChessChromiaBackend/README.md

 ## 🎯 Game Modes
+The game can be played in one of two modes:

 ### Classic Mode
 - Traditional chess emphasis on few random events and a lot of strategy.